jiejiezhang/Tools-python/readme.md

 # This is a tool for display serial data to your screen.

 Feture:
-1. Automatic serial port scaning.
+1. Automatic connect to serial port.
-2. Wide rang baudrate setting.
+2. param setting.
-3. Ascii and Hex format support.
-4. Text string sending support.
+3. param read back.

 Build tool :